 We have received waivers regarding the potential breach of certain covenants relating to minimum net worth and maintenance of active warehouse credit facilities.
 Without such waivers, certain credit enhancement providers would have had the right to terminate us as servicer with respect to certain of outstanding securitization pools.
 Although such rights have been waived, such waivers are temporary, and there can be no assurance as to their future extension.
 We do, however, believe that we will obtain such future extensions because it is generally not in the interest of any party to the securitization transaction to transfer servicing.
 Nevertheless, there can be no assurance as to our belief being correct.
 The loss of our servicing rights could materially and adversely affect our results of operations, financial condition and cash flows.
-Our results of operations, financial condition and cash flows, would be materially and adversely affected if we were to be terminated as servicer with respect to a material portion of the automobile contracts for which we are receiving servicing fees.
+Our results of operations, financial condition and cash flows.
+Our results of operations, financial condition we are receiving servicing fees.